dhaveed/payo/README.md

 ## Credits

-Thank you to all the people who have, who are, who Will  contribute to sonOFAnton Cpass project!
+Thank you to all the people who have, who are, who Will  contribute to PAYO  project!